opendocsg/slw-judgments-backfill/2005_SGHC_148/report.md

 29     We also note, although this is by no means crucial, that no client or third party has suffered any financial loss as a consequence of her conduct.
 Nor is there any evidence before us that she professionally mishandled any files during her brief sojourn as a sole practitioner.

 30     To sum it up, while there can be no doubt that the respondent has conducted herself and the affairs of the firm in a wholly inappropriate manner, one must acknowledge in the final analysis the absence of any client or third-party loss and, just as importantly, the absence of any element of dishonesty on the respondent’s part.
-In _Law Society of Singapore v Prem Singh_ [1999] 4 SLR 157, the respondent was charged with:
+In _Law Society of Singapore v Prem Singh_ <span class="citation">[1999] 4 SLR 157</span>, the respondent was charged with:

  (a) failing to deposit his client’s money into a client account as required by r 3 of the then applicable Solicitors’ Account Rules; and